cctbx/cctbx_project/simtbx/diffBragg/README.md

 ```

 ## Getting the faulty geometry
-We have prepared a faulty experimental geometry with which to process the data, derived from real expeirmental errors associated with the CSPAD geometry.
+We have prepared a faulty experimental geometry with which to process the data, derived from real experimental errors associated with the CSPAD geometry.
 We can use diffBragg to optimize the geometry using polychromatic pixel refinement, therefore extending geometry refinement to more complex scenarios (e.g. Laue or two-color diffraction).
 One must extract the faulty geometry from a raw form and write it to disk, using the following simple script:

 ```python
 from cxid9114.geom.multi_panel import CSPAD2